DimitarGrozev5/expenses-go-1/readme.md

 #### DB Controller

-The database controller will take care of interacting with the database and authenticating the user.
+The database controller takes care of interacting with the database and authenticating the user.
+It levereges the DB repository to communicate with the db.

+#### Handlers

+Handlers now have access to a DBClient object, that provides an interface for communicating with the remove DB Controller server.